Fort McClellan: Closing and present use

 During the last decades of the 20th century, Fort McClellan was 'home' for an average military population of about 10,000 people, including about 5,000 who were permanently assigned, and employed about 1,500 civilians.

 In 1995, the Base Realignment and Closure (BRAC) Commission voted to permanently close Fort McClellan.
-No Troops were sent to this base after 1995 due to it being closed.
-Except for basic training, the chemical school and the MP school.
-The official closing ceremony was held on 20 May 1999, at which Major General Ralph G. Wooten, Commanding General and Chemical School Commandant (1996–1999), conveyed thanks from the Department of the Army to Fort McClellan and the surrounding communities:
+No Troops were sent to this base after 1995 due to it being closed, except for basic training, the chemical school and the MP school.
+The official closing ceremony was held on May 20, 1999, at which Major General Ralph G. Wooten, Commanding General and Chemical School Commandant (1996–1999), conveyed thanks from the Department of the Army to Fort McClellan and the surrounding communities:

 At the time of closure, Fort McClellan was home to the U.S. Army Chemical School, the U.S. Army Military Police School, the Training Brigade, and the Department of Defense Polygraph Institute.
 The Chemical School, Military Police School, and the Training Brigade relocated to Fort Leonard Wood, Missouri, integrating with their Engineer School to form the U.S. Army Maneuver Support Center of Excellence.
 The DoD Polygraph Institute relocated to Fort Jackson, South Carolina.

 Military and Governmental occupants

-A portion of Fort McClellan continues to be operated by the Alabama National Guard including the Fort McClellan Training Center for field training, as well the Alabama National Guard Officer Candidate School.
+A portion of Fort McClellan continues to be operated by the Alabama National Guard including the Fort McClellan Army National Guard Training Center for field training, as well the Alabama National Guard Officer Candidate School.
 AAFES still runs a post exchange.
 Fort McClellan is also home to the Center for Domestic Preparedness (CDP) of the Department of Homeland Security.
 The Noble Training Facility (NTF) was integrated into the CDP training center.

 McClellan community

 In early 1999, the local community leaders of Anniston and Calhoun County established the Fort McClellan Joint Powers Authority for the purpose of overseeing the redevelopment and reuse of Fort McClellan.
-On 30 April 2009, Alabama Governor Bob Riley signed into law Act # 2009-337 authorizing "the incorporation of development authorities for the purpose of developing real and personal property of closed military installations in Alabama."
+On April 30, 2009, Alabama Governor Bob Riley signed into law Act # 2009-337 authorizing "the incorporation of development authorities for the purpose of developing real and personal property of closed military installations in Alabama."

 In March 2010, the McClellan Development Authority was officially certified as a non-profit public corporation charged with the future economic development of the former fort.
 In 2014, ordnance cleanup was completed after 11 years of environmental remediation.
 As of September 2015, more than 3,100 acres are back in use 3,000 are for sale, and a little more than 3,000 acres are set to go up for sale in the next three to five years.

 Carved from the developed portions of the original reservation, McClellan is a 10,000-acre (40.0-km2) master-planned, mixed-use community offering opportunities for residential, commercial, industrial, retail, education, research, and technology development.
 Since its opening, McClellan has become home to over 900 residents and a work place for more than 3,000 employees.